genestack/user-tutorials/source/guide/3g_data-sharing-and-collaboration.rst

 |group_add_member|

+.. note:: **Can I add users from other organisations?**

-Note that you can also add users from other organisations to a user group ("cross-organisation group").
+          You can also add users from other organisations to a user group ("cross-organisation group").
 However, in that case, every user invitation will need to be approved by an organisation administrator of both your organisation and the other user's organisation.

 Once you have added a user from your organisation to the newly created group, you will also be able to set up their permissions within the group.
 Within a